w3c/wot-security/wot-security-metadata.md

 and these can have different security requirements: an OR combination.

 This proposal takes advantage of (proposed) JSON-LD 1.1 features.
-This proposal is similar to a new feature being proposed for the TD, a "definition" block.
+This proposal also includes a definitions mechanism similar to a new feature being proposed for the TD, a "definition" block.
 However, we recommend that a separate "securityDefinitions" block be used specifically for security definitions.
-Use of security definitions is, however, merely a convenience feature to avoid having to repeat security configurations.
+Use of security definitions is however a convenience feature to avoid having to repeat security configurations.
+It is optional and instead all security configurations can be done locally in each form.

-In addition, a default security configuration can also be specified at the top level of the thing.
+A global default security configuration can also be specified at the top level of the Thing Description.
 This is overridden by any per-form configuration but is useful in the case that all interactions in a Thing use the same security configuration.
+This also makes this proposal backward-compatible with the current TD specification.

 ## TD Example
 Before giving the details of each supported security configuration scheme,